Supporting Student Well-Being

 The New School has an extensive network of trained professionals who are able to work directly with students who might need extra support and who are also able to offer advice and intervention strategies to faculty and staff who suspect that a student has a problem.
 In conversations you may have with a student about various resources and support options available, always emphasize that seeking help is a sign of strength.

-- Student Success Advising – Students’ advisors can be found on Starfish
+- Academic Advising can also help.
+Students’ advisors can be found on Starfish.

-- Program Directors and School Student Affairs Offices are great resources and can provide guidance on tough situations.
+- Program Directors are great resources and can provide guidance on tough situations.

 FERPA and Confidentiality